ChickenProp/chickenprop.github.com/_posts/2021-12-28-uk-self-assessment.md

 The idea with these is that money I put into pensions, or give to charity, is money I don't have to pay tax on.
 So they make two adjustments for it:

 * Return 25% of the money I deposit/donate, to me (for pensions) or the charity (for charities).
 This happens without needing to fill in a tax return.
-For those in the basic rate tax bracket, it gives the right amount - £100 pre-tax becomes £80 post-tax, so when that £80 is moved somewhere else it becomes £100 again.
+For those in the basic rate tax bracket, it gives the right amount - £100 pre-tax becomes £80 post-tax, so later we turn the £80 back into £100.

-* For higher rate taxpayers, move some money from the "pay 40% tax" bucket to the "pay 20% tax" bucket. £100 pre-tax becomes £60 post-tax, which (from the previous point) becomes £75 when moved to the pension pot or charity.
+* For higher rate taxpayers, also move some money from the "pay 40% tax" bucket to the "pay 20% tax" bucket. £100 pre-tax becomes £60 post-tax, which (from the previous point) becomes £75 when moved to the pension pot or charity.
 So they move £75 between buckets, and instead of paying £30 on that I now pay £15.
 So of the original £100, I now have £15, the charity has £75, and HMRC has £10.
 This is the same as me giving the charity £75 pre-tax and then paying 40% tax on £25, so it works out fine, but man I find this math confusing.

     If I actually want to give £100 pre-tax, I still need to give the charity £80.
 They'll claim back £20 and so will I, so I'll have given them £100 pre-tax and paid 40% tax on £33.33.
 Alternatively I can take the £15 I got returned from £60 and redonate that, becoming £18.75 to the charity, then also donate the £3.75 I get returned from that, and so on - in the limit, this works out as the charity having £100 and myself and HMRC having £0 each.